renatonankran/falcon-json-io/README.md

 Retrieve your request JSON using req.context['doc'].

-Set your JSON response in resp.context['result'].
+Set your JSON response in req.context['result'].

 ## Using the middleware